Syntax Guide

 service:docker

-When operations like docker build or docker login are needed during the build, declare this to automatically inject docker daemon and docker cli into the environment.
+Declare when you need to use operations like docker build, docker login during the build process, will automatically inject docker daemon and docker cli into the environment.

 Example: